abhriyaroy/RxLowpoly/README.md

       	.input(inputUri)
       	.overrideScaling(downScalingFactor)
       	.quality(Quality.HIGH)
-      	.output(outputUri) // An uri of a file is also supported as an output destination .generateAsync()
+      	.output(outputFile) // An uri of a file is also supported as an output destination .generateAsync()

 All  `asynchronous` operation is done on the `io scheduler`.